AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ## General guidelines for analyses notebooks

 Each analysis `.Rmd` notebook needs to be entirely self-contained so that a user can download the `.Rmd` file and have all the necessary steps and information to complete the example analysis.
-We should also attempt to keep notebooks under 400 lines where possible.
+We should also attempt to keep notebooks under 400 lines to whenever possible.

 **.Rmd Header**

 Each analysis notebook should have this header.
-This will automatically number the sections, so no manual numbering should be used.
+This will automatically number the sections, _so no manual numbering should be used_.

 ```
 ---